highchair/artinruins-com/_property/jg-goffs-pub.md

 imagescredit:
 ---

+The connection to Davol Rubber is tenuous — see the [History](#history) section for the details.
+{:.o__tldr}

 ### Reason for Demolition

-__From The Supreme Court of RI Archives — The FREE & Clear Company v.
-The NARRAGANSETT BAY COMMISSION et al.__
+_From The Supreme Court of RI Archives — The FREE & Clear Company v.
+The NARRAGANSETT BAY COMMISSION et al._

 Founded in 1993, the J.G.
-Goff's Pub (J.G.
-Goff's or pub) was a small tavern overlooking the Providence River and the Point Street Bridge in Providence.
+Goff’s Pub (J.G.
+Goff’s or pub) was a small tavern overlooking the Providence River and the Point Street Bridge in Providence.
 The pub was located in a freestanding historic brick building at the Davol Square Complex.
 Styling itself as “the neighborhood pub that's not in the neighborhood,” J.G.
 Goff's was a favorite destination among patrons on the way home from their downtown offices and the nearby hospitals, as well as university students and families.

 J.G.
-Goff's was formed, owned, and operated by Free & Clear, an “S” corporation1 that originally was held jointly by Robert Freeman, Jr. (Freeman) and Stephen Cleary (Cleary).
+Goff's was formed, owned, and operated by Free & Clear, an “S” corporation that originally was held jointly by Robert Freeman, Jr. (Freeman) and Stephen Cleary (Cleary).
 In addition to his ownership interest in Free & Clear, Cleary owned the real estate management company that managed the Davol Square Complex until the late 1990s.
 Freeman, who sold Cleary his interest in Free & Clear in 1998, was the son of the then-owner of the Davol Square Jewelry Mart, LLC (Davol Square).
 The building that housed the pub (Goff Building) was owned by Davol Square.

 The pub did not open for business on December 9, 2003, and it has not served another customer since that date.
 Two days later, on December 11, the Building Inspector for the City of Providence declared that the building was unsafe for occupancy and use.

-__Excerpted from [Caser Law Archives](//caselaw.findlaw.com/ri-supreme-court/1726055.html){:target="_blank"}__
+_Excerpted from [Case Law Archives](//caselaw.findlaw.com/ri-supreme-court/1726055.html){:target="_blank"}, captured June 4, 2020_

 ### Current Events